GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 `Resource2` scopes: `read_write` (and associate `read` *and* `write` policies with the `read_write` scope)

-If access is not granted, an unauthorized HTTP code and registered ticket are returned.
+If access is not granted, an unauthorized HTTP code and registered ticket are returned (ticket is re-newed if `need_info` is returned on `/uma-rp-get-rpt`).
 For example:

 ```language-http
 HTTP/1.1 401 Unauthorized